(0 | 0 Reviews)

 Tips & Secrets

-• The addition of a little gram flour (besan) to the stuffing provides the essential professional-grade extra-binding lift.
+• The addition of a little gram flour (besan) to the stuffing provides the essential extra-binding lift.

 Nutritional Information(Per 1 portion (150g))